gohugoio/hugo/content/templates/functions.md

 e.g. `{{ replace "Batman and Robin" "Robin" "Catwoman" }}` → "Batman and Catwoman"

+### dateFormat
+Converts the textual representation of the datetime into the other form or returns it of Go `time.Time` type value.
+These are formatted with the layout string.

+e.g. `{{ dateFormat "Monday, Jan 2, 2006" "2015-01-21" }}` →"Wednesday, Jan 21, 2015"

 ### highlight
 Take a string of code and a language, uses Pygments to return the syntax highlighted code in HTML.
 Used in the [highlight shortcode](/extras/highlighting).